mlabuda2/nf-tower-docs/docs/secrets/overview.md

 ---
 title: Secrets Overview
 headline: 'Secrets'
-description: 'Step-by-step instructions to set-up User and Workspace Secrets in Tower.'
+description: 'Step-by-step instructions to set-up Secrets in Tower.'
 ---

 ## Introduction

-Tower uses the concept of **Secrets** to store the keys and tokens that are not meant to be exposed or to be transferred between the platform and the compute environment.
-In order to achieve this extra level of security, Tower relies on Secrets Manager technology that Cloud providers offers in order to maintain the traffic between the Compute Environment and the vault secure.
+Tower uses the concept of **Secrets** to store the keys and tokens used by workflow tasks to interact with external systems e.g. a password to connect to an external database or an API token.
+Tower relies on third-party secret manager services in order to maintain security between the workflow execution context and the secret container.
+This means that no secure data is transmitted from Tower to the Compute Environment.

 !!! note
-    Currently only Slurm/HPC and AWS are supported.
-Please read more about AWS Secret Manager [here](https://docs.aws.amazon.com/secretsmanager/index.html)
+    Currently only AWS Batch or HPC batch schedulers are supported.
+Please read more about the AWS Secret Manager [here](https://docs.aws.amazon.com/secretsmanager/index.html)

-## Workspace Secrets
+## Pipeline Secrets

-To create a Workspace-level Secret navigate to a Workspace (private or shared) and click on the **Secrets** tab in the top navigation pane to gain access to the Secrets management interface.
+To create a Pipeline Secret navigate to a Workspace (private or shared) and click on the **Secrets** tab in the top navigation pane to gain access to the Secrets management interface.

 ![](_images/workspace_secrets_and_credentials.png)